AimeSoleil/TraderCat/README.md

 - `-m` or `--mode`: `once` (run once) or `schedule` (run every day at 16:00 US Eastern Time)
 - `-s` or `--symbols`: Comma-separated list of stock symbols, e.g. `"AAPL,MSFT,GOOG"`
 - `-f` or `--symbols-file`: External config file (txt/yaml), one symbol per line or a yaml file with a `symbols` list
+- except for `-s` or `-f` to specify symbols, you can also use environment variables `ENV_SYMBOLS` to input symbols string with comma separator

 ### Examples